- »Autism Development Solutions

 Dr. Thomas Frazier, II provides parents with up-to-date information on ASD, emphasizing associated problems and treatment.
 The group also provides a supportive environment for parents of newly diagnosed children or parents who are now re-accessing state of the art services for their children with ASD.

 Our workshops cover a variety of topics including toilet training, basics of Applied Behavior Analysis (ABA) and others.
-Workshops are held from 9 a.m. to 3 p.m. on Shaker Campus in the Debra Ann November Wing.
+Workshops are held from 9 a.m. to 3 p.m. on Hospital for Rehabilitation Campus in the Debra Ann November Wing.

 Register for workshops via the workshops page.